-Department of City Planning, has conducted extensive public outreach for the project to communities within the potentially affected area, including those communities with predominantly minority and low-income populations.
-To seek public involvement in the decision-making process, the project's public outreach and participation program began with a series of over 50 stakeholder meetings with local elected officials, community boards, civic organizations, and public agencies in the potentially affected communities, as shown in Table 17-2.
+series of over 50 stakeholder meetings with local elected officials, community boards, civic organizations, and public agencies in the potentially affected communities, as shown in Table 17-2.
 In addition, a Technical Advisory Committee (TAC) has been established for overall improvement of the East River waterfront, which is composed of representatives from many of these groups.

-Then, a scoping meeting was held on April 11, 2006 from 3 PM until 8 PM at the Woolworth Building at 15 Barclay Street in Lower Manhattan.
-The scoping meeting was held in close proximity to the project site and from early afternoon to nighttime, providing all affected parties with ample opportunity to discuss the studies to be included and the critical issues to be addressed in this DEIS.
+Then, a scoping meeting was held on April 11, 2006, from 3:00 PM until 8:00 PM at the Woolworth Building at 15 Barclay Street in Lower Manhattan.
+The scoping meeting was held in close proximity to the project site and from early afternoon to nighttime, providing all affected parties with ample opportunity to discuss the studies to be included and the critical issues to be addressed in the DEIS.
 A number of community board and civic organization representatives came out to the scoping meeting to speak on the project, including members of Community Boards 1 and 3, Downtown Alliance, Seaport, Regional Plan Association, and the Civic Alliance to Rebuild Downtown New York.
-Relevant scoping comments were considered and incorporated into this DEIS.
+Relevant scoping comments were considered and incorporated into the DEIS.